maciejkorolik/maciejkorolik.pl/content/blog/react-lazy-issues.md

 3. Retry the import process a specified number of times, with a delay between each attempt.
 4. Perform a full-page reload if all retries fail, and store a flag in sessionStorage to prevent infinite reloading.

-Here's the code for our custom retry mechanism:
+Here's the code for my custom retry mechanism:

 ```jsx
 // utils/retryLazy.js